Balakrishna-RK/Balakrishna-RK/Projects/Schematic_Design_and_Analysis_of_an_8-Word_8-Bit_Static_RAM_with_6T_Storage_Cells_using_SKY130PDK/README.md

 ## 8. Precharge Block Design

-In SRAM systems, the precharge block plays a crucial role in preparing the bitlines for accurate data reading from the 6T SRAM cell.
+In SRAM systems, the [precharge block](assets/schematic/precharge.sch) plays a crucial role in preparing the bitlines for accurate data reading from the 6T SRAM cell.
 Prior to reading, the bitlines are precharged to a voltage level, typically Vdd/2, using PMOS transistors M1 and M2.
 This precharging process ensures that both bitlines start from a balanced state, minimizing potential noise and improving the accuracy of the subsequent read operation.
 The PMOS transistor M3 is used to equalize the bitlines, ensuring that they are at the same voltage level before the read phase begins.
 Once precharging is complete, the word line and the YSR (sense amplifier read enable) are activated to initiate the read process.
 This configuration allows the sense amplifier to accurately detect and amplify the small voltage differences between the bitlines, reflecting the stored data from the SRAM cell.
 The effective use of these transistors in the precharge block enhances the reliability and performance of SRAM memory reads.

 ![Precharge Block](assets/images/schematic/precharge_block/precharge_sch_circuit.png)

 ## 9. Write Amplifier Design

-In SRAM (Static Random Access Memory), the write amplifier is a critical component responsible for ensuring that data is accurately written to the SRAM cells.
+In SRAM, the [write amplifier](assets/schematic/write_amp.sch) is a critical component responsible for ensuring that data is accurately written to the SRAM cells.
 When a write operation is initiated, the write decoder sends the data to be written into the SRAM.
 The write amplifier plays a pivotal role in converting this data into a suitable form for the bitlines and bitline bar.
 Specifically, when the YSR (sense amplifier read enable) is activated, the data input (Din) is directed to the write amplifier, which then processes and amplifies the signals to drive the bitlines.
 The write amplifier typically consists of a buffer for the bitline and an inverter to generate the complementary signal for the bitline bar.
 This configuration ensures that the correct voltage levels are applied to the bitlines.

 ![Write Amplifier Circuit](assets/images/schematic/write_amp/wa_sch_circuit.png)

 ![Write Amplifier Test Bench](assets/images/schematic/write_amp/wa_sch_tb_output.png)

 ## 10. 8-Word 8-Bit SRAM Design
-The 8-word, 8-bit SRAM operates by utilizing a structured arrangement of memory cells, address decoders, and read/write circuitry to facilitate efficient data storage and retrieval.
+The [8-word 8-bit SRAM](assets/schematic/sram_8word.sch) operates by utilizing a structured arrangement of memory cells, address decoders, and read/write circuitry to facilitate efficient data storage and retrieval.
 The SRAM array consists of 8 rows and 8 columns, with each cell capable of storing a single bit of data.
 When a read operation is initiated, the address decoder selects the appropriate row and column based on the 3-bit address input, enabling the corresponding bitlines.
 The bitlines are precharged to a balanced voltage level using PMOS transistors, preparing them for accurate data reading.

 ![SRAM Block Diagram](assets/images/schematic/sram_8word/SRAM_block_diagram.png)